tushar-fs/Data-Structures-Algorithms/README.md

 # Binary Search Implementations

-This repository contains C++ implementations of various binary search algorithms.

 ## Implementations

 * **Iterative Binary Search:** Finds the index of a target value in a sorted array using an iterative approach.